-You might have read on my site that I had anxiety myself, so I want to do the best I can for you, and this might be working with someone else, that’s okay, but I shall tell you what I have learnt over the past 17 years in psychology and having had anxiety myself.
+You might have read on my site that I had anxiety myself, so I want to do the best I can for you, and this might be working with someone else; that’s okay, but I shall tell you what I have learnt over the past 17 years in psychology and has had anxiety myself.

 That’s always an option, but maybe not the best one!